wp-plugins/tabby-responsive-tabs/readme.txt

 3. The basic print styles are intended to present the tab titles & content appropriately when printed out.

 == Changelog ==

+= 1.2.1 =

+* Added index.php to prevent the content of plugin directories being viewed if the site has not had directory browsing disallowed.

 = 1.2.0 =